 Where to Camp in Rotorua

-Camping in rotorua.
+Camping in Rotorua.

-With so many geothermal parks, Maori cultural experiences and adventure activities on offer in Rotorua no wander you want to save cash on accommodation for more exciting things.
+With so many geothermal parks, Maori cultural experiences and adventure activities on offer in Rotorua no wonder you want to save cash on accommodation for more exciting things.
 Camping in Rotorua is a great way to save money for the things that matter when you’re travelling as well as being a great outdoors experience in itself.
 Whether you’re in your tent, your campervan or you have a self-contained vehicle, we’ll help you find where to camp in Rotorua.